jarednielsen/speech2phone/README.md

 - single linear layer (we could try [this](https://ai.stanford.edu/~ang/papers/nips02-metric.pdf) or just SGD)
 - more complex learned network
 - autoencoder
+- UMAP
+- t-SNE

 These will all be specifiable by importing from the embedding module.
-The spectrum works pretty well as an embedding space, as we found by doing some PCA (see `/pca`).
+The spectrum works pretty well as an embedding space, as we found by doing some PCA (see `/visualizations/pca_embedding.png`).
 I think we'll use it as a baseline.

 ## Things to try (add ideas here)